16TH STREET NEIGHBORHOOD

 ASPHALT ART PROJECT

-The Columbus Area Arts Council (CAAC) has issued a Request for Qualifications (RFQ) from an artist or artist team to design and implement an asphalt artwork in Columbus, Indiana.
-The asphalt artwork will be a ground plane mural installed along 16th Street between the intersections of Home Avenue and Union Street, near a residential neighborhood and budding neighborhood commercial node.
+The asphalt artwork is a ground plane mural installed along 16th Street between the intersections of Home Avenue and Union Street, near a residential neighborhood and budding commercial node.
 This project is made possible by the Bloomberg Philanthropies Asphalt Art Initiative grant program with additional support from the City of Columbus and Columbus Regional Health (CRH) Healthy Communities.

 Key Project Goals

 Transform the neighborhood with a visually appealing artwork that inspires and uplifts residents and visitors.

 Improve walkability, street and pedestrian safety, and increase foot traffic in the designated area.

 Enhance social connectivity and economic growth through creative placemaking and art activation.

 About the Artist Team: Cory Robinson and Shamira Wilson

 Cory Robinson is an artist, designer, and professor at the Herron School of Art and Design - IUPUI in Indianapolis, IN.
 He has an MFA in Applied Design from San Diego State University.
 His bodies of artwork represent many different explorations within the field of furniture design and contemporary art.
 The work, spanning nearly 20 years, embodies numerous concepts including; the creation of form using unique manufacturing processes, designing objects as a way to relay a narrative and recently a study of form and color with works on paper and other 2-D materials.